Franklin-Qi/kylin-music/data/kylin-music/en_US/index.md

-# Kylin Music
+# Music Player
 ## Overview
-Kylin Music is a simple to use, user-friendly, support.mp3,.ogg,.wma,.spx,.flac and other music formats music player.
+ Music Player is a simple to use, user-friendly, support.mp3,.ogg,.wma,.spx,.flac and other music formats music player.
 While playing local music, you can also group music by custom playlists according to your preferences.
-In addition to the regular mode, Kirin Music also has a small window mode to meet the different needs of users.
+In addition to the regular mode, Music Player also has a small window mode to meet the different needs of users.

 <br>